Probate Q&A Series

 Estate Inventory

 Under N.C.
-Gen. Stat. § 28A‑13‑2, you must file a sworn inventory with the clerk of superior court within 90 days of the personal representative’s qualification.
+Gen. Stat. § 28A‑13‑2, you must file an inventory with the clerk of superior court within 3 months of the personal representative’s qualification.
 This inventory lists all real and personal property owned by the decedent at death.

 Creditor Notice Publication

 North Carolina law requires publication of a notice to creditors under N.C.
-Gen. Stat. § 28A‑14‑2.
+Gen. Stat. § 28A‑14‑1.
 You deliver a notice to the clerk within 30 days of appointment.
-The clerk then publishes it once a week for three consecutive weeks in a newspaper in the county where probate occurs.
+The clerk then publishes it once a week for four successive weeks in a newspaper qualified for legal advertising in the county where the estate is administered.

 This step alerts unknown creditors to present claims before the bar date.
-Known creditors receive direct notice by mail.
+Known creditors receive direct notice by mail or other authorized delivery.

 Accounting

-The personal representative must file a verified accounting under N.C.
-Gen. Stat. § 28A‑18‑1 within one year of qualification or within the time the will specifies, whichever comes first.
+The personal representative must file an annual account under N.C.
+Gen. Stat. § 28A‑21‑1 within one year of qualification, and annually thereafter until final account.
 If the estate remains open longer—such as when real property stays unsold—you must file annual accountings until final distribution.

 Key Takeaways